-B.5.1.
-Effective managers
+B.1.4.1.
+Executive Directors

-In accordance with Article R.322-168 of the French Insurance Code, effective managers have a sufficiently broad area of competence and powers over the company's activities and risks.
-They demonstrate availability within the company to fulfil their role as an effective manager and are involved in decisions that have a significant impact on the company, particularly in terms of strategy, budget or financial matters.
+In accordance with Article R.322-168 of the French Insurance Code, executive directors have a sufficiently broad area of competence and powers over the company's activities and risks.
+They demonstrate availability within the company to fulfil their role as an executive director and are involved in decisions that have a significant impact on the company, particularly in terms of strategy, budget or financial matters.

-The powers of an effective manager, other than the Chief Executive Officer, include the authority to define and implement the reinsurance, underwriting, compensation and asset management policy within the bounds of the company's corporate purpose.
+The powers of an executive director, other than the CEO, include the authority to define and implement the reinsurance, underwriting, compensation and asset management policy within the bounds of the company's corporate purpose.
 They exercise that authority subject to any authority that the law expressly attributes to shareholders' meetings and to the Board of Directors.

-On 31 December 2023, the company's two effective managers were Sébastien Seux, Chief Executive Officer and David Seyller, Deputy Chief Executive Officer.
+On 31 December 2024, the company's two executive directors were Sébastien Seux, CEO and David Seyller, Deputy Chief Executive Officer.